Alfonso López Michelsen: Presidency (1974–1978)

 Early support for his policies soon turned to fierce opposition, as many of his campaign promises, in particular those to make deals with unions and in the improvement of potable water access, went unfulfilled, and as subsidies were eliminated and inflation rose.
 Unions and other leftist activists had been accumulating frustration and resentment for decades after the killing of Jorge Eliécer Gaitán, and the subsequent violence, and the hope for a more open society that came with Lopez's election turned into feelings of betrayal.
 As a result, and after three years as president the major Colombian Unions got together and managed to propose and organize a massive, general strike.
 The López administration took a hard approach towards the planned strike, calling it subversive and at some point threatening arrest and forbidding public meetings.
 This only enraged the participants, and the major unionists were joined by teachers, students, independent workers, housewives, guerrilla leaders, and even members of the opposition conservative party.
 The organizing committee demanded among other things salary increases, frozen prices for essential goods and public services fees, re-establishment of the right to meet and strike, and a reduction in work hours.

 The strike, occurring on September 14, 1977, came to be known as the National Civil Strike, and it attracted such a large number of discontented participants that the organizing committee soon lost control of it.
 Major roads were blocked all over Bogota, and in many other cities around the country, and very soon many small skirmishes between protesters and riot police started occurring all over.
 The manifestations and skirmishes soon turned into riots, and protesters started pillaging big stores and vandalizing factories and cars.
 By 4 pm the major declared curfew which only made protesters more enraged.
 Hundreds of protesters were wounded, and thousands were arrested and assembled in the city's Soccer stadium and bullfighting arena.
 Riots and skirmishes continued all night and well into the next day, which devastated the city.
 About 20 or 30 people died in the middle of it.
 As a consequence, unions declared victory and the López Michelsen's government had to make concessions.
 However, the riot made his government adopt a harsher, more repressive stance.

 Post presidency

 Upon the end of his term in 1978, he again became the leader of Liberal Party.
 He ran for president again in 1982, but was defeated by the Conservative Party candidate, Belisario Betancur.

 He continued to actively participate in the decision making of the Liberal Party until the early 1990s when he decided to withdraw from political activity.
 He was a regular columnist for the Colombian newspaper El Tiempo which drew attention to many critical issues.
-For this reason he was called "el hombre que pone a pensar al pais" (Spanish for "The man who made the country think").
+For this reason he was called "el hombre que pone a pensar al pais" (Spanish for "The man who makes the country think").

 Lopez Michelsen died in Bogotá on July 11, 2007, after suffering a heart attack.